Richiban/Consolo/README.md

 myApp.exe 1000 /waitBetweenBatches
 ```

-As you can, once I've installed the Richiban.CommandLine NuGet package I've had to write almost no code to make the method callable from the command line.
+As you can, once I've installed the Richiban.Cmdr NuGet package I've had to write almost no code to make the method callable from the command line.

 Multiple methods can be tagged.
 All that matters is that the command line arguments have unique names‡.